Bernie Sanders Wants To Help Trump Fix His Failed Healthcare Bill

 Vermont Senator and democratic socialist Bernie Sanders wants to work with President Trump to help amend the American Healthcare Act, which was pulled from the floor this past Friday without a single vote, as reported by CNN.
-Many have expressed a desire for an overhaul of the existing healthcare system, that is a repeal of Obamacare, while others believe President Obama’s provision of healthcare is superior to Trump’s AHCA amendment.
+Many have expressed a desire for an overhaul of the existing healthcare system — that is, a repeal of Obamacare — while others believe President Obama’s provision of healthcare is superior to Trump’s AHCA amendment.
 Americans remain divided on the subject.
 The GOP’s failure to pass the American Healthcare Act on Friday has rippled outside of the political sphere and into economic and social dialogues.

 Wall St. hits six-week low on Trump's healthcare bill defeat https://t.co/cbtQhUomoH pic.twitter.com/5tEvOSU7em